Keratoprosthesis (Artificial Corneas)

 In all cases, patients return to the Eye Institute the day following surgery for reevaluation, necessary prescriptions, and post-operative care instructions.
 Additional follow-up exams are usually made after 1 week and every 3 months throughout the first year.
 For out-of-town patients, follow up visits after the 1 week interval can be made with a qualified ophthalmologist or corneal specialist who will be in frequent contact with Dr. Aquavella.

 For patients with severe dryness or inflammation, keratoprosthesis can give excellent results but is more risky.
 In some instances a membrane can develop behind the keratoprosthesis and interfere with vision.
 This membrane can be opened using a tiny laser beam without requiring additional surgery.
 Rarely, tissue around the stem of the prosthetic device dissolves which can lead to the leakage of fluid from the eye leading to infection or even vision loss.
 In such instances the surgery may have to be repeated.

-In most cases, the cost of keratoprosthesis is covered by major U.S. medical insurance plans.
-You should contact them prior to scheduling surgery to check.
-For patients who do not have insurance coverage, including foreign patients, the Eye Institute has a package price of $40,000 U.S. for this procedure.
+For patients who do not have insurance coverage, including foreign patients, the Eye Institute has a package price of $55,000 U.S. for this procedure.
 This includes pre-operative visits, clinical testing, surgery, hospital fees and post-operative visits.
 Travel and out-of-pocket living expenses for out-of-town patients are not included in this fee and patients should plan accordingly.

 The Ocular Surface and Tear Film